 The Banan structure is interpreted to be two separate accumulations in two different fault blocks referred to as Banan East and Banan West.
-The Banan East field is penetrated by the Banan-1 well, while the Banan West field is penetrated by the Banan-2 well.
+The Banan East field is penetrated by the Banan-1 well, while the Banan West field is penetrated by the Banan-2, Banan-3 and Banan-4 wells.

 NSAI has assigned contingent oil resources in the development pending project maturity sub-class in the Cretaceous reservoirs in the Banan East fault block based on well results from the Banan-1 well.
 The Banan East contingent resources area lies outside of the Corporation's current field development plan for its reserves and away from well control and, as such, these contingent oil resources cannot be booked as reserves at this time.
 This volume could be reclassified as reserves upon the collection and interpretation of additional data resulting from additional drilling and production testing.
 The conceptual development of the Banan Cretaceous contingent oil resources in the development pending project maturity sub-class will be based on horizontal wells.
 The produced fluids would be sent back to the existing Demir Dagh facilities via multiphase flow lines for processing with eventual debottlenecking or additional facilities installed to handle the increased volumes.
 In advance of the construction of multiphase flow lines, produced fluids would be processed in temporary rental facilities and then trucked to the Hawler tanker terminal.
-Production will likely be exported via the nearby Kurdistan Region-Turkey export pipeline.
-Drilling and production of the Banan Cretaceous contingent oil resources is expected to begin after development of the Banan Cretaceous oil reserves has advanced.
+Production will likely be exported via the nearby Kurdistan Region Export Pipeline.
+Drilling and production of the Banan Cretaceous contingent oil resources is forecast by NSAI to begin in 2026, after development of the Banan Cretaceous oil reserves has advanced.
 Development of the resources is estimated by NSAI to require four horizontal wells, two additional wells for potential replacement wells in the event that the horizontal wells have mechanical issues or are not optimally placed and five water injection wells for pressure support in the event the aquifer is not sufficient to support reservoir pressure.
-The cost to drill each horizontal production well in the Cretaceous reservoir is estimated to be \$15 million.
+The cost to drill each horizontal production well in the Cretaceous reservoir is estimated to be \$6.4 million.